 You need at least a 5 quart slow cooker.

-How to cook ribs in a slow cooker
+How to cook pork ribs in a slow cooker

-- Rub the spice rub all over the ribs.
+- Mix up the simple homemade spice rub, and rub all over the ribs.

-- Place the ribs in the slow cooker (you might have to cut the rib rack up to make it fit) and cook on low for 6-8 hours.
+- Place the rubs in the slow cooker (you might have to cut the rack up to make it fit), pour the barbecue sauce over the ribs, and cook on low for 6-8 hours.